Collision fluctuations of lucky droplets with superdroplets: Results

+We now want to determine to what extent the fluctuations are correctly represented by the superdroplet algorithm.
+For this purpose, we now demonstrate the degree of quantitative agreement between approaches~I--III and the corresponding solution with the superdroplet algorithm (approach~IV; see \Tab{tab:approach}).
+This is done by tracking the growth history of each lucky droplet.
+As the first few collisions determine the course of the formation of larger droplets, we also use the distribution $P(T)$ of cumulative collision times $T$.
+We perform $N_{\rm real}$ superdroplet simulations with different random seeds using $\nps_i(t_0)=1$.

-\Fig{fig:ensemble} shows an ensemble of growth histories (thin grey lines) obtained from independent simulations as described above.
+We begin by looking at growth histories for many individual realizations obtained from the superdroplet simulation. \Fig{pplucky_select_50history_assemble_1D_lucky_data_191206} shows an ensemble of growth histories (thin gray lines) obtained from $N_{\rm real}\approx10^3$ independent simulations, as described above.
 The times between collisions are random, leading to a distribution of cumulative growth times to reach $50\,\mu{\rm m}$.
 Also shown is the mean growth curve (thick black line), obtained by averaging the time at fixed radii $r$.
-The Figure demonstrates that the fluctuations are substantial.
+This figure demonstrates that the fluctuations are substantial.
+We also see that large fluctuations relative to the average time are rare.

-\Fig{fig:artefact} shows one particular growth history from \Fig{fig:ensemble}.
-It is expected that the growth steps (in $r$) become smaller and smaller as time proceeds, because the numerical experiment was designed such that all collisions occur with $10\um$-droplets.
-However, \Fig{fig:artefact} shows that larger jumps occur later in the growth history.
-These jumps are artefacts caused by the collision scheme described in Sec.~\ref{sec:alg}, as we discuss now.

-\Fig{fig:2} shows examples of collision outcomes when a superparticle containing larger droplets collides with a superparticle containing $10\um$-sized droplets.
-In two cases (leftmost and rightmost in \Fig{fig:2}) the droplets in both superparticles grow, a consequence of the scheme summarized in \Eqs{eq:updateN}{eq:updateN2}.
-The growth of the smaller $10\um$ droplets is artificial, because the numerical experiment was designed so that this cannot occur.
-These artefacts give rise to superparticles with larger droplets.
-Later collisions cause larger jumps in the growth history, as shown in \Fig{fig:2}. \Fig{fig:history} illustrates another aspect of these artefacts: they occur precisely when the superparticle IDs are exchanged upon collision.

-One way of avoiding these artefacts, or at least of ensuring that they occur rarely, is to use initial conditions that mostly yield collisions corresponding to the case shown in the center of \Fig{fig:2}.
-This can be achieved by choosing the number $N_{\rm d/s}$ of droplets in the $10\um$ superparticle to be much larger than that in the $12.6\um$ superparticle.
-Artefacts will first occur at later times when these numbers become equal.
-As the simulation proceeds, the number of droplets per superparticle decreases for the $10\um$-sized superparticle.
-When $N_{\rm d/s}$ becomes equal for the large superparticle and a $10\um$-sized superparticle, both superparticles grow as the middle panel of \Fig{fig:2} shows.
-Therefore, the frequency of artefacts increases with time.